Raijinili/Hantei-chan/README.md

 Hantei6 GUI editor for Melty Blood.
+This program only for windows.

 -----------------------
 ## How to build ##